 “You’ve got to come quickly!
 Curtis fell but I couldn’t see him and he’s not answering… he must be really hurt!”
 Derek cried.
 The parents were scared too, but they had to remain calm and think clearly in order to bring Curtis back home safe.

 Curtis’s mom called the police.
-Soon the fire department were notified along with search and rescue.
+Soon the fire department was notified along with search and rescue.
 They all met at the forest edge and Derek described how to find his fort.
 The rescuers were concerned that the blue flowers and other signs to get to Curtis might be hard to find in the storm.
 The rain was pouring down and the mud was churning.

-As the thunder and lighting crashed and flashed above them, a tent was quickly put up to shelter the group from the storm.
+As the thunder and lightning crashed and flashed above them, a tent was quickly put up to shelter the group from the storm.
 Curtis’ mom held her husband’s hand as she prayed for their son to come home safe.
-A moment later, she felt a hand on her shoulder, she turned and was surprised to see Derek’s mom with a large group of their neighbors and friends who had come to help find Curtis.
+A moment later, she felt a hand on her shoulder, she turned and was surprised to see Derek’s mom with a large group of their neighbours and friends who had come to help find Curtis.
 She was sure that every car and rescue truck from the town was sitting right in front of her.

 Time passed.
 It had been more than two hours and the forest was full of white lights twisting and turning as everyone searched desperately through the thick storm.
 Meanwhile, Curtis lay in a dark muddy pit at the base of the embankment.
-At first the rain was mostly kept out by the protection of the bushes and trees above but as he lay unconscious, slowly the water started to trickle in.
+At first, the rain was mostly kept out by the protection of the bushes and trees above but as he lay unconscious, slowly the water started to trickle in.
 It was cold and wet and as it touched Curtis’ face, it woke him up.

 He opened his eyes and was unsure where he was.
 It took him a few seconds to remember and then he realized what had happened.
 He started to panic.
 He rubbed his head where he hit the rock feeling a big, sore lump.
 He stood up slowly in the cramped darkness.
 It was muddy and cold and he felt so alone.
 Where was Derek?